 - Rock Steady Boxing

-Rock Steady Boxing is a non-contact, boxing-inspired fitness program designed specifically for people with Parkinson Disease.
+Rock Steady Boxing is a non-contact, boxing-inspired fitness program designed specifically for people with Parkinson's Disease.
 Preliminary research suggests that boxing may lead to improvements in balance, gait and quality of life.
 No prior boxing experience is required, and all ages and fitness levels are welcome.
 Patients must receive clearance from their physician before participating.

 - Tai Chi